About this web page ...

 But it was Robert, the eldest brother, who first introduced the Nobels to Baku petroleum.
 Robert Nobel was not preoccupied with other matters in the 1870s, and was asked to visit the southern Caucasus in 1874 to search for a source of walnut hardwood for Ludwig's Berdanka butt stocks.
 As it turned out he couldn't find the hardwoods, but he found opportunities in the developments of the oil industry at Baku and spent his money on oil-bearing land and a small pre-existing oil refinery producing kerosene instead.
 Soon recognizing the numerous challenges he faced regarding the poor quality of his oil, and the inefficiency of its production, he chose to make a new refinery incorporating his research into recent developments in the extraction and refining of petroleum.
 His new enterprise not surprisingly required more financial resources than at his disposal, and he convinced Alfred and Ludwig to invest with him in this small operation.

 And although the brothers were initially skeptical of this enterprise, Ludwig in particular had the necessary experience, business acumen, and most of all, the engineering skills to help make it a success.
 Not only did he implement and further improve on the results of Robert's research, he also engineered a better means to distribute the oil, being the first in the industry to introduce rail tanker-wagons, the use of pipelines to move oil from wells to refinery, and the first to use sea-going barges and oil tankers for the shipment of oil.
 Their enterprise was incorporated as the Branobel (Brothers Nobel) Petroleum Company in 1879 and the Nobels were dominating the domestic production of petroleum and kerosene by the mid-1880s, moving it northward on the Caspian Sea, and then the River Volga, to the rest of Russian and the European market.
-Their Baku refineries are depicted in the following photograph.
+The Nobel and other Baku refineries are depicted in the following photographs.

 Alexander Mantashev was a local Armenian entrepreneur from Tiflis, where his father had been in the textile merchandising business for many years, and for a period of time he assisted the family enterprise by opening a secondary branch in Manchester England as a source of cotton for the family stores.
 Back at home, he also invested in Baku oil, buying out struggling companies, and like Robert, upgrading their infrastructure, and achieving remarkable success in the domestic market, only second to that of the Nobels at Baku.
 Of the three, he was later to be of most relevance to the Richner kerosene factory at Batoum.